Symptoms and Signs

 - Need for dominance and control in sexual liaisons

 - Feeling remorse or guilt after sexual episodes

 - Negative personal or professional consequences due to sexual behavior

 Symptoms of Sexual Addiction

-- Frequently engaging in more sex and with more partners than intended.
+- Engaging in sex with multiple partners

 Signs and symptoms of compulsive sexual behavior